 - White fat is essential in energy metabolism, heat insulation, and mechanical cushioning.
 This is a dangerous fat, and too much of it is not good.

 - Brown fat is found mainly in newborn babies, between the shoulders, and is essential for thermogenesis (making heat).
-This fat is healthier, but I can dive into this more deeply in another post.
+This fat is healthier.

 Can you lose fat cells or only shrink them?